 The Comprehensive Plan is a statement of goals and policies that outlines the community’s vision for the future.
 The Plan guides city decisions on where to locate new jobs and build housing, how to improve the transportation system and where to make capital investments – from animal shelters and libraries to sidewalks and utilities for water.

 The Plan also anticipates population and employment growth and how public facilities and services will be provided to accommodate that growth.
 Pasco has more than doubled in population since 2000 and is now home to over 70,000 people.

 The Plan must include the following elements:

 Pasco’s first comprehensive plan was adopted in 1995.
-The current comprehensive plan was adopted in 2007 and can be viewed here.
+The current comprehensive plan (PDF) was adopted in 2007.

 Relationship to Washington State Growth Management Act